-- The likely impacts and mitigation strategies of increased traffic on local and regional road networks (with appropriate directional distributions), with reference to: - Traffic volume. - Vehicle size and types, including heavy vehicle access. - Usage rates. - Road safety issues, including safe access to construction sites (e.g. consideration of the need for turning lanes, improved sight lines, waiting areas, off-road parking locations). - Reduced efficiency of traffic flows or intersections along key routes, especially during construction. - Additional wear/reduced life of pavements requiring additional or accelerated rehabilitation and maintenance if any. - Social, amenity, environmental or cultural heritage impacts of transport not covered in other sections. - The proposed traffic management arrangements and plans, especially within rural residential areas and steps to be taken to prevent public access to construction access ways not provided on public roads. - Specific issues related to construction phase activities: - Site depot location and access. - Construction traffic on local road networks, daily movement patterns and emergency access, especially in rural residential areas. - Methods to be adopted to avoid obstruction to other road uses during construction - The likely impact of increased traffic on rail haulage systems. - Environmental issues relating to transport (e.g. weed management, vegetation clearing in road reserves, dust control and erosion protection) are adequately assessed and ways to ameliorate any adverse impacts are outlined. - The impacts of construction with regard to seasonal considerations such as potential for road impacts during wet weather.
+- The likely impacts and mitigation strategies of increased traffic on local and regional road networks (with appropriate directional distributions) with reference to: - o Traffic volume - o Vehicle size and types, including heavy vehicle access - o Usage rates - Road safety issues, including safe access to construction sites (e.g. consideration of the need for turning lanes, improved sight lines, waiting areas, off-road parking locations) - Reduced efficiency of traffic flows or intersections along key routes, especially during construction - Additional wear/reduced life of pavements requiring additional or accelerated rehabilitation and maintenance if any - Social, amenity, environmental or cultural heritage impacts of transport not covered in other sections - The proposed traffic management arrangements and plans, especially within both rural and urban residential areas and steps to be taken to prevent public access to construction access ways not provided on pubic roads

+- Specific issues related to construction phase activities: - Site depot location and access - Construction traffic on local road networks, daily movement patterns and emergency access, especially in rural and urban residential areas - Methods to be adopted to avoid obstruction to other road uses during construction - The likely impact of increased traffic on rail haulage systems - Environmental issues relating to transport (e.g. weed management, vegetation clearing in road reserves, dust control and erosion protection) are adequately assessed and ways to ameliorate any adverse impacts are outlined. - The impacts of construction with regard to seasonal considerations such as potential for road impacts during wet weather

-Findings of studies and assessments should be incorporated into a road management strategy including Transport and Traffic Management Plans.
+Findings of studies and assessments should be incorporated into a road management strategy including Transport and Traffic Management Plans

 Reference should be made to any relationship between Project road works and works proposed in the current Road Implementation Program(s) of the Department of Main Roads (DMR).
 Road infrastructure impacts should be described and assessed according to DMR's Guidelines for Assessment of Road Impacts of Development Projects (Nov 2000).
-Reference should be made to other Main Roads planning documents.
-These include Statements of Intent for Road Link Development, the Gladstone Integrated Regional Transport Plan 2001 - 2030 (GIRTP), and the Capricornia Integrated Regional Transport Plan 2004 - 2030 (CapIRTP).
+Reference should also be made to other Main Roads planning documents where applicable.